rematocorp/trello-integration-action/README.md

 # DEFAULT: true
 trello-add-labels-to-cards: true

-# When a card has one of these labels then branch category label is not assigned.
+# When a card already has one of these labels then branch category label is not assigned.
 trello-conflicting-labels: 'feature;bug;chore'

 # Removes card members who are not authors, contributors or assignees of the PR.